 SAVE THE RAIN!
 A TANK IS A MUST-HAVE.

 So when you consider how to save water, the most important step is to include a water tank with your home!
 The second part of it is to ensure you get a water tank that is the right size for your home.
-Because not only do you want to save water, you want to gather the maximum amount possible.
+Not only do you want to save water, you want to gather the maximum amount possible.

 As a general rule, 1mm of rain on 1m2 of the roof will collect approximately 1.0L of pure valuable rainwater!
 You do the math, but if you have a 150m2 home and received 10mm of rain, you could expect to collect around 1500L of water.
 And if you receive 500mm of rain a year, you will get around 75,000L of rainwater run-off a year!

-As a rule, for a small home and shed you could work on getting 1 x 20,000L water tank.
+As a rule, for a small home and shed you could work on getting a 1 x 20,000L water tank.
 For a mid-sized house, you might consider two 20,000L tanks and for large, 200m2 plus, homes you could put at least 2 or 4 water tank tanks to collect water from your house and sheds.
 And remember – having more storage than not enough is far better!

 WATER-SAVING SHOWERS AND TAPS